Leyla Milani

-Leyla Milani Khoshbin (born April 2, 1982) is an Iranian-Canadian-American model, TV host and retired actress.
-Milani was born in Iran and moved to Toronto when she was 4 years old.
+Leyla Milani Khoshbin (born April 2, 1982) is an Iranian-Canadian former model, television host, and retired actress who is now an Instagram influencer.
+Milani was born in Iran and moved to Toronto, Ontario, Canada, at the age of four.

 Leyla has appeared in the 2005 WWE Diva Search, Deal or No Deal, Sleeper Cell, Las Vegas, Rules of Engagement, Attack of the Show!, Curb Your Enthusiasm, Entourage, Stacked, Desire, Wanted, The Tonight Show with Jay Leno, Extra, and the 2006 Lingerie Bowl.
 She has also appeared in the films Wrestlemaniac and Dr. Chopper.
 Maxim magazine features Milani and her fellow Deal or No Deal briefcase models in their online Girls of Maxim gallery.

 Professional wrestling career

 Milani was a contestant in the 2005 WWE Diva Search, finishing second out of 8,000 contestants worldwide.
 Following that, she made an appearance at Pro Wrestling Guerrilla After School Special.
 After appearing in the WWE Diva Search, she began using the stage name Leyla Milani.

 She later appeared on one of the USA Network's WWE Raw Fan Nation commercials, which are a series of commercials advertising WWE Raw, featuring people ranging from a stockbroker to Snoop Dogg.

 Milani is the former co-host of Jimmy Hart's all-women wrestling show, Wrestlicious TakeDown which debuted March 1, 2010.
 She was replaced by Brooke Lynn on the March 31, 2010, episode, because of scheduling conflicts.